PEOPLE-INSIDE/people-inside/README.md

   <img src="projects/img/pi_logo.png" width="200" height="200"/>
 </p>

-# Algorithm of PEOPLE INSIDE System
+# PEOPLE INSIDE

+# Getting Started

+# How To use

+# Classifiaction Algorithm

+# Decision Tree

+# Performance

 ### What is a PEOPLE INSIDE System?
 - PEOPLE INSIDE System is **a real-time people counting system using ultrasonic sensors**.